rxseven/docker-playground/README.md

 1. Run a default check
 2. Run a full check and print the results
 3. Run a focus check
-4. Install and update the library definitions (libdef)
+4. Install and update the library definitions ([libdef](https://flow.org/en/docs/libdefs/))

-> Note: the library definitions will be installed in the local `./flow-typed` directory and must be added to the source control.
+> Note: the library definitions will be installed in the local [`./flow-typed`](https://github.com/rxseven/onigiri-webapp/tree/master/flow-typed) directory and must be tracked by the source control.

 ### Formatting code automatically